...

 4:00 PM — The meeting I built without building

 At four, the CPO has a quarterly business review with the CFO.
 I’m not in the room, that’s the CFO’s conversation to lead, but in the old world, my job for the two weeks before that meeting was building it.
-Pulling spend data from five systems, building slides, reconciling numbers, revising the deck at 11 PM for someone else to present.
+Pulling spend data from five systems, building slides, reconciling numbers, and revising the deck at 11 PM for someone else to present.

 I watch the CPO walk into the meeting carrying nothing but a laptop.
 She doesn’t present what procurement processed.
 She presents what it delivered: costs avoided, risks mitigated, cycle times compressed, and a recommendation to renegotiate facilities — with the data already assembled.
 When the CFO asks a follow-up, she answers from the same dashboard.